My art focuses on the symbiosis of merging multiple influences, media, and inspirations.

 The light is somehow at the beginning and the end of everything.

-To my mind light talks about the creation of life, starting from atoms, molecules, through a variety of organisms.
+To my mind it talks about the creation of life, starting from atoms, and molecules, through various organisms.
 Can we see the light inside us?
-Every human being lives under a metaphorical helmet or shell of his or her body.
-We observe these protective surfaces at the expenses of our deeper realities.
+Because every human being lives under a metaphorical helmet or shell of his or her body, we observe these protective surfaces at the expense of our deeper realities.
 My aim is to turn these external and internal realities around.

-We know that one cannot see the essence of someone with the naked eye.
-But when you turn on the lights, everything becomes illuminated and new, and insights emerge, at the fascinating intersection between the past, present and future.
+We know that one cannot see the essence of someone with the naked eye, but when you turn on the lights, everything becomes illuminated and new, and insights emerge, at the fascinating intersection between the past, present, and future.